ForsbergPyschometrics/D3mirt/README.md

 > ($MDISC = .770$, $MDIFF_{range} = [-4.838, 2.349]$) is also the lowest
 > of all discrimination scores in the model.
 This, combined, implies
 > that the item in question does not seem to fit the three-dimensional
-> DMIRT model used in this analysis and should therefore be removed or
+> DMIRT model used in this analysis and should, therefore, be removed or
 > adapted.
 We can also note that item W7Q15, $MDISC = .923$,
 > $MDIFF_{range} = [-4.680, 1.051]$) has the second lowest global
 > discrimination score.
 Compared to W7Q16, however, item W7Q15 does seem